TheoNorris/momentum-fitness/README.md

 - Now, inside Your Heroku dashboard in the top right of the window you can now open the the application.

 ![Open App](/readme-files/readme-documents/open-app.png)

+-You will also have to set up your own Amazon Web Services account to upload your static and media files into.

 **To run locally you can clone this repository directly into the editor of your choice by firstly,**